carlosiglezb/carlosiglezb.github.io/_pages/projects.md

 description: Featured selection of projects arranged by the type of robot used.
 nav: true
 nav_order: 2
-display_categories: [humanoids, quadrupeds, mobile base]
+display_categories: [humanoids, exoskeletons, quadrupeds, mobile base]
 horizontal: false
 ---